aagontuk/cheatsheets/gitcommands.md

 ### Commiting ###

-`git commi` is used for commiting changes that are staged
+`git commit` is used for commiting changes that are staged

 ```
 git commit			        # To commit changes that are staged.
 git commit -m "COMMIT_MSG"	# Commit with inline commit message.
-git commit -a			# stage all modified files and commit.
+git commit -a			    # stage all tracked modified files and commit.
 git commit -v			    # will add diff of changes in the commit message.
 ```

 ### Removing files ###